 The Albertina’s Xenia Hausner: True Lies exhibition offers a retrospective that begins with those early paintings and takes us through to her more recent works, such as the Exiles series.

 The artist’s roots in stage design seem reflected in many of her creations, with montages and narratives constructed in the studio and then captured on canvas.

 The Albertina describes this creative process as staging, something Hausner has herself explained as creating scenery and lighting like “a low-budget film set.”
 In an interview around the True Lies exhibition, she highlighted the importance of the inner process here:

 It functions by means of moving forwards and backwards, through contradiction and questioning.

 This creative approach also portrays “real” situations and experiences in purely subjective staged representations.
 This mixture of reality and staged art gives us the True Lies of the exhibition title.

 Women tend to dominate the people featured in Hausner’s paintings, also assuming roles that might typically be played by a male protagonist.

 In the above interview, Hausner noted:

 Women are a pivotal element in my work.
 In my pictures they act as representatives of all genders….I process the human themes with a female cast.

-Quite apart from the themes and constructed scenes, the paintings I’ve seen immediately impress through their colour and often stark facial expressions (the eyes hold the clue).
+Quite apart from the themes and constructed scenes, the paintings immediately impress through their use of colour and the often stark facial expressions (the eyes hold the clue).
 The exhibition gives you a chance to grasp the genius of one of Austria’s most important contemporary painters.